mveril/QUESTDB_website/README.md

 ### The tools.

-The second part is the [tools](tools/) a series of python and bash scripts used to generate data.
+The second part is the [tools](tools/) a series of python scripts used to generate data.

 #### datafileBuilder